Hamilton Anxiety Scale

 It’s not intended for individual use, but learning about the items on the HAM-A can help you better understand the symptoms you may be experiencing and empower you to seek the support of a professional.

-The HAM-A consists of 14 items that pinpoint the symptoms that an individual with an anxiety disorder might experience.
+The Hamilton Anxiety Scale consists of 14 items that pinpoint the symptoms that an individual with an anxiety disorder might experience.
 They are as follows:

-1. Anxious mood, including feeling irritable, worried, or afraid when thinking of the future along with a tendency to assume and/or plan for the worst outcomes
+1. Anxious mood, including irritability, fearful anticipation, or a tendency to assume the worst.

-2. Tension, both emotional and physical—including feeling easily fatigued, having an exaggerated startle response, crying easily, trembling, feeling restless, or being unable to relax
+2. Tension, both emotional and physical — including being easily fatigued, having an exaggerated startle response, crying easily, trembling, restlessness, or an inability to relax.

-4. Insomnia and other sleep disturbances, including problems falling asleep, disrupted sleep, feeling tired after sleeping, nightmares, and night terrors
+4. Insomnia and other sleep disturbances, including problems falling asleep, broken sleep, being tired after sleeping, nightmares, and night terrors.

-6. Depressed mood and other signs of depression, which often co-occurs with anxiety, such as a loss of pleasure in activities once enjoyed, hopelessness, mood swings, etc.
+6. Depressed mood and other signs of depression (which often co-occurs with anxiety), such as a loss of pleasure in activities once enjoyed, early waking, hopelessness, mood swings, etc.

-7. Somatic (muscular), such as muscle pain or tightness, twitching, jerking, stiffness, teeth grinding, and a trembling voice
+7. Somatic anxiety symptoms (muscular), such as muscle pain or tightness, twitching, jerking, stiffness, teeth grinding, increased muscular tone, and a trembling voice.

-8. Somatic (sensory), like hearing issues due to tinnitus, blurred vision, alternating between feeling hot and cold, a feeling of weakness, and a prickling feeling of the skin
+8. Somatic symptoms (sensory), like hearing issues due to tinnitus, blurred vision, weakness, hot and cold flushes, and a prickling of the skin.

-9. Cardiovascular, which could include a rapid heart rate, chest pains, and feelings of faintness
+9. Cardiovascular symptoms, which could include a rapid heart rate, fainting sensations, chest pains, and faintness.

-10. Respiratory, like hyperventilation, shortness of breath, pressure in the chest, or a sensation of choking
+10. Respiratory symptoms, like rapid respiration, shortness of breath, pressure in the chest, or a sense of choking.

-11. Gastrointestinal or digestion-related problems like nausea, vomiting, diarrhea, constipation, and trouble swallowing
+11. Gastrointestinal symptoms, such as nausea, vomiting, diarrhea, abdominal fullness, wind abdominal pain, constipation, burning sensations, and trouble swallowing.

-12. Genitourinary, which relates to issues with menstruation as well as possible sexual problems, such as premature ejaculation, impotence, and a loss of interest in sex if it was present previously
+12. Genitourinary symptoms, which relates to concerns with menstruation as well as possible sexual problems, such as premature ejaculation, impotence, and a loss of interest in sex if it was present previously.

-13. Autonomic, involuntary symptoms like hair standing on end, dry mouth, feeling flushed, and sweating
+13. Autonomic symptoms, such as hair standing on end, a tension headache, dry mouth, being flushed, and sweating.

 The professional administering the test will score each of these 14 items on a scale of zero to four based on whether the individual presents or reports mild, moderate, severe, or very severe experiences of each symptom.
 They will then add up the numbers to arrive at a final score, which corresponds to various levels of anxiety severity.
-A score of 14–17 indicates mild anxiety, 18–24 indicates moderate, and 25–30 indicates severe.
+A score of 14 to 17 indicates mild anxiety, 18 to 24 indicates moderate, and 25 to 30 indicates severe.

 Though it might seem that the HAM-A would be used by healthcare professionals as a diagnostic tool, its primary purpose is actually to evaluate how much the person is improving during treatment or in research.
 It’s usually administered at the start of treatment to establish an individual’s condition, and again afterward to determine whether the treatment has helped.